-While every country has its own currency, Bitcoin cryptocurrency was created in 2009 and was not tied to any country.
-Using peer to peer system, individuals can buy and sell Bitcoin online, or through ATMs.
+Most currencies are backed by a government and declared as legal tender.
+The Bitcoin cryptocurrency, however, was created in 2009 as a decentralized currency, not tied to any country.
+Using a peer-to-peer system, individuals can buy and sell Bitcoin online, or through ATMs.
 Payments can be made using debit cards, connected bank accounts, or credit cards.
-Unlike centralized banking or electronic money, Bitcoin’s transactions take place without an intermediary, which makes it the first decentralized cryptocurrency.
-The transactions are verified and approved by Bitcoin miners who use special computer systems and solve mathematical problems to generate new Bitcoins.
-The miners get fees twice, when generating bitcoin and when verifying and approving a transaction.
-The owner of Bitcoins needs to have a private key to spend them, and the buyer needs to provide a different Bitcoin address at every new Bitcoins purchase.
-The Bitcoin wallet should be stored in a secure location.
+Unlike centralized banking or electronic money, Bitcoin’s transactions take place without an intermediary, making it the first decentralized cryptocurrency.
+The transactions are verified and approved by Bitcoin miners who use special computer systems that solve complex mathematical problems.
+For every problem solved, new bitcoins are generated and given to the miners responsible.
+The miners get fees twice, once when generating bitcoin and again when verifying and approving a transaction.
+The owner of Bitcoins needs to have private key to spend them, and the buyer needs to provide a different Bitcoin address with every new Bitcoins purchase.
+These keys are stored in a Bitcoin wallet, which can take the form of a software program, a web app, or could even be a physical paper wallet.
+Since losing a private key means permanently losing all the Bitcoins attached to it, it’s crucial that the wallet be stored in a secure location.

 Chart link (Bitcoin price history)